 The decision should also be made based on the target for the procedures.
 An adult’s best option varies from a child’s best option.
-To help you know which option will be best for you or your child, we will compare the similarities and the differences of the two procedures
+To help you know which option will be best for you or your child, we will compare the similarities and the differences between the two procedures.

-A dental filling on the other hand is a procedure that is restorative or repair after the damage has been done.
+A dental filling on the other hand is a procedure that is restorative or repairs after the damage has been done.
 The procedure involves filling the hole that has been created out of the decay.
-The decay is initially removed before the filling material is applied.
-The filling material options include composite, amalgam or gold among others.
+The decay is initially removed before the dental filling material is applied.
+The filling material options include composite, amalgam, or gold among others.

 The main difference between the two is the longevity of the applied intervention.
 A sealant is only expected to last not more than a year while fillings can last up to ten years.
 The sealant is preventive while the filling is a form of damage repair.